How to Install FreeScout with Nginx on Ubuntu Linux

 Install PHP and Required Extensions

-FreeScout needs PHP to process logic, and we’ll use PHP 8.3, which is the standard version for Ubuntu 24.04.
+FreeScout relies on PHP to execute application logic.
+PHP 8.3 serves as the standard runtime version for Ubuntu 24.04.

 sudo add-apt-repository ppa:ondrej/php sudo apt update sudo apt install php8.3-fpm php8.3-mysql php8.3-curl php8.3-gd php8.3-imap php8.3-mbstring php8.3-xml php8.3-zip php8.3-intl